Regions of the upper limb

 This is clearly a joint designed for mobility rather than stability.
 The glenoid fossa is a shallow dish like surface, deepened by the labrum that is attached at its periphery.
 The labrum is said to provide a suction effect to the head of the humerus, as well as deepening the joint socket and therefore increasing stability.
 The joint is supplied by the medial and lateral circumflex arteries, which branch from the brachial arteries.

 Learning point: The rounded side of the clavicle is the medial surface, and its thin side is the lateral surface.
 The underside is marked laterally by the conoid tubercle and trapezoid line which give rise to their respective ligaments.

 All these joints are best seen as a continuous functional unit rather than a series of isolated joints.
 They influence each other and work in coordination to mobilize the upper limb effectively.

 In a colloquial sense, the term ‘arm’ refers to the whole upper limb.
 In an anatomical sense, it refers to the proximal part of the free upper limb only i.e. above the elbow, which consists of various muscles.
-The brachial artery, a direct continuation of the axillary, supplies the region.
-It becomes the brachial at the lower border of teres major.
+The brachial artery, a direct continuation of the axillary artery, supplies the region.
+It becomes the brachial artery at the lower border of the teres major muscle.